Friday, January 26, 2018

 When Jade's new friend Sam, who is white is offered a placement in the study abroad program in Costa Rica, she is devastated and left wondering "...how choices are made about who gets what and how much they get.
 Wondering who owns the river and the line, and the hook, and the worm."
 She also tells her friend Sam that people are offered different opportunities because of their skin color or race.
 "I just want to be normal.
 I just want a teacher to look at me and think I'm worth a trip to Costa Rica.
 Not just that I need help but that I can help someone else."

 Watson describes several instances of racism throughout the novel.
-Jade is asked to leave a clothing store, accused of loitering and later because she has a large bag the implication being that she is a shoplifting risk.
-Yet her friend Sam who is white is allowed to stay as is another woman with a large bag.
+Jade is asked to leave a clothing store, accused of loitering and later on, because she has a large bag, the implication being that she is a shoplifting risk.
+Yet her friend Sam who is white is allowed to stay, as is another woman with a large bag.
 A white volunteer hosting a tour for the Oregon Symphony assumes that the black women in Jade's group "were the kind of kids who wouldn't appreciate classical music."
 At school Jade is ordered to the office, even though a white classmate Hannah was the one who was disrespectful.
-Sam attempts to tell Jade that Hannah was not sent to the office not because she is white but because her family is wealthy and donates to the school.
+Sam reveals to Jade that Hannah was not sent to the office, not because she is white, but because her family is wealthy and donates to the school.
 Jade and Andrea see a black woman pulled over by a white policeman.
-Jade also learns of a fictional black girl, Natasha Ramsey who is beaten by police who attended a call at a house party in Vancouver, Washington.
+Jade also learns of a (fictional) black girl, Natasha Ramsey who is beaten by police who attended a call at a house party in Vancouver, Washington.

 This is in contrast to what she feels within the safety of her family and home where she believes in herself.
 At home, secure in her family, this seems possible. "...that's when I believe my dark skin isn't a curse, that my lips and hips, hair and nose don't need fixing.
 That my dream of being an artist and traveling the world isn't foolish."
 However, outside of her home, Jade feels as though she shatters into pieces.
 "And this makes me wonder if a black girl's life is only about being stitched together and coming undone, being stitched together and coming undone."